rweber87/log-a-blog/_posts/2017-07-08-React-PropTypes.markdown

 Checking data types in React utilizing `propTypes` has been deprecated since version 15.5 and replaced with the `npm prop-types` library.
 To install this with your React app you can type the command `npm install --save prop-types`.
 This allows the developer to validate propTypes that are being passed through certain components, as well as validates the appropriate types are being received.

-To add the `propTypes` validations to a particular component, it's the same as any other item from an `npm` library - utilize the ES6 syntax and add this line of code to the top of your file `import PropTypes from 'prop-types'`.
+To add the `propTypes` validations to a particular component it's the same as any other item from an `npm` library - utilize the ES6 syntax and add this line of code to the top of your file `import PropTypes from 'prop-types'`.

 A few `propTypes` you can check being passed into a component are the basic primitive types such as `PropTypes.array, PropTypes.bool, PropTypes.func, PropTypes.number, PropTypes.object, PropTypes.string, PropTypes.symbol`.